just-buildsystem/justbuild/doc/future-designs/just-lock.md

   checkout.

   The checkout is assumed to be maintained, so that `"file"`-type repositories marked to be imported can retain their type.
+For such transitive dependencies, one can also set the `"to_git": true` pragma with a corresponding entry in the usual `"pragma"` field.

   Proposed format:
   ``` jsonc